ahmedwahdan/BASIC-simple-interpreter/README.md

 # BASIC-simple-interpreter
-Simple interpreter for BASIC language
+Simple interpreter for BASIC language using Python